 - ‘massage fingers’ (a mutual regulation activity that has a very calming effect on him and his busy fingers)

 - ‘pencil’ (a self regulating activity where he will hold or ‘flick’ a pencil, again this has a very calming effect on him)

 - ‘calm room’ (to request a quiet break from the lesson in a separate room next door with adult supervision and a 3 minute timer) before rejoining the lesson.

 These visual supports help this particular child to communicate and emotionally regulate during lessons and throughout the day.

-As you can see the examples above are very individual as each child has their own requirements.
+As you can see, the examples above are very personalised as each child has their own needs and requirements.
 Other important factors to consider are:

 - ensure there is not too much visual information in the child’s eye view.
 This can be distracting and therefore prevent the purpose.

 - ensure the symbol/ picture/ photo/ object is clear, specific and meaningful to the child.
 There is no point in using a photo of a drink with other objects/people in the photo if you just want it to mean ‘drink’.